Partnership is a way of being.

 more than 100 presentations and workshops

-at nearly 80 institutions in 15 countries or regions of the world
+at over 80 institutions in 15 countries or regions of the world

 Students as Learners and Teachers (SaLT)